hermannhueck/MusicService/Services/MusicService-Play-Scala-Slick-NoAuth/README.md

 05. How to import the project into (Eclipse based) ScalaIDE
 06. MusicService Architecture
 07. What the MusicService implementation provides
-08. What the implementation does not yet provide - Intended next implementation steps
-09. Why Slick?
+08. Why Slick?
-10. Why Play Framework?
+09. Why Play Framework?
-11. Why Scala?
+10. Why Scala?

 01. What is the "MusicService"?